-Many cities have used major multi-purpose facility developments as a springboard to spark rejuvenated downtowns and new entertainment districts, resulting in significant economic, social and cultural benefits.
-Facilities in Indianapolis, Indiana; Columbus, Ohio; and San Diego, California provide examples of the ability of these types of developments to spur economic development and community renewal in urban centres.
+Many cities have used major multipurpose facility developments as a springboard to spark rejuvenated downtowns and new entertainment districts, resulting in significant economic, social and cultural benefits.
+Facilities in many Canadian and U.S. cities provide examples of the ability of these types of developments to spur economic development and community renewal in urban centres.

-Several factors have converged to make this an opportune time to consider the benefits of constructing a new sports/entertainment complex in downtown Edmonton:
+Several factors have converged to make this an opportune time to consider the benefits of constructing a new sports/entertainment facility in Edmonton:

-- Northlands Park, owners of Rexall Place, looked at the future life and capacity of the arena and commissioned a study by HOK Sports, a leading international sports architecture firm in February, 2007.
-The study estimated the cost of modernizing Rexall Place at about \$250 million. - Built in 1974, and home to the Edmonton Oilers as well as the venue for many highprofile sports/entertainment events, Rexall Place is now one of the smallest and oldest sports venues serving the National Hockey League. - The Oilers' 10-year lease at Northlands will expire in 2014. - The timeframe required to construct a new facility spans several years. - Edmonton has an opportunity to integrate a new sports/entertainment complex into renewal plans for its downtown.
+- Northlands, owners of Rexall Place, looked at the future life and capacity of Rexall Place and commissioned a study by HOK Sports, a leading international sports architecture firm, in February 2007.
+The study estimated the cost of modernizing Rexall Place at about \$250 million. - Built in 1974, and home to the Edmonton Oilers as well as the venue for many high-profile sports/ entertainment events, Rexall Place is now one of the smallest and oldest sports venues in the National Hockey League (NHL). - The Oilers' 10-year lease at Rexall will expire in 2014. - The timeframe required to construct a new facility spans several years.

+Edmonton has an opportunity to integrate a new sports/entertainment facility into renewal plans for its downtown.

-On April 24, 2007, Mayor Stephen Mandel announced the formation of a Leadership Committee to study the potential to construct a new sports/entertainment arena in the City of Edmonton.
-Led by community and business leader Lyle Best, the committee conducted a wide-ranging, indepth investigation, consulting with sports, business and community representatives in Edmonton and throughout North America (see Committee Membership - Appendix C).
+On April 24, 2007, Mayor Stephen Mandel announced the formation of a Leadership Committee to study the potential of constructing a new sports/entertainment facility in the city of Edmonton.
+Led by community and business leader Lyle Best, the committee conducted a wide-ranging, in-depth investigation, consulting with sports, business and community representatives in Edmonton and throughout North America (see Committee Membership - Appendix C).

-The Leadership Committee membership included community and business representatives, as well as representatives of the Edmonton Oilers, Northlands and the City of Edmonton.
-The ninemember Leadership Committee was supported by working groups: the Finance Committee which developed financial models for new facility development, and the Community and Design Committee, which examined design criteria and various models of how a new facility might be integrated at a community level to revitalize a broader urban "district".
-The Leadership Committee also reviewed building design, site considerations and other issues.
+Leadership Committee membership included community and business representatives, as well as representatives of the Edmonton Oilers, Northlands and the City of Edmonton.
+The nine-member Leadership Committee was supported by working groups: the Finance Subcommittee, which developed financial models for new facility development, and the Community and Design Subcommittee, which examined design criteria and options for how a new facility might be integrated at a community level to revitalize a broader urban district.